UEA-envsoft/OttoMini/README.md

 Web Control for Otto Mini

-DISCLAIMER: Clunky and liable to falling over.
+DISCLAIMER: Clunky and liable to falling over (both the code and Otto himself!!).
 This is a proof of concept/work in progress.

 If anyone improves on this please let me know!!